Code-Institute-Submissions/MS2_Project_WeatherApp_CI/README.md

 The overall website look and feel is kept crispy and simple, as the main aim is to provide weather information in a weather card after the user has submitted a cityname via the searchbox.

+User also has an opportunity to submit a contact form to the developers of this website if they have any questions, which utilises EmailJS service.

 API calls in this project were made using XHR XMLHttpRequest.
 Whilst this method is now older, and there are newer methods such as Fetch() which can be used, for the purpose of this project and my personal learning outcome the older XMLHttpRequest method was used, and a general purpose was to keep the script code as short and simple as possible, whilst maintaining and ensuring full functionality.
 The XMLHttpRequest method does have its limitations but there might also be instances where this method would be the preferred option, for more information on this method please visit ![JavaScriptInfo](https://javascript.info/xmlhttprequest#the-basics) or another resource of your choice.

 This project has been created to be submitted as a milestone project 2 for CodeInstitute's Diploma in Software Development course.